maxivak/callback_request_bootstrap/README.md

 =================================

 Rails gem to show a form for callback request in modal.
-To be used with Bootstrap 3 and simple_form.
+To be used with Bootstrap 4 and simple_form.

+For Bootstrap 3 - see branch 'bootstrap3'.

 Requests for phone callbacks are stored in database.